 Zillow going public

-On July 6, Zillow filed “Amendment 5 to the S-1” which outlined the basic structure of their pending IPO.
-3,462,000 shares under the NASDAQ symbol “Z” were projected to start at $12 to $14 per share bringing the total valuation is $378 million at this share price.
+Today, Zillow filed “Amendment 5 to the S-1” which outlines the basics of their pending IPO.
+3,462,000 shares under the NASDAQ symbol “Z” will start at $12 to $14 per share meaning the total valuation is $378 million.